aragon/court-dashboard/docs/metadata.md

 }
 ```

-The dashboard check if the `data` field is a valid IPFS hash/cid
+The dashboard checks if the `data` field is a valid IPFS hash/cid

 ### data - IPFS hash
   Try to fetch the content from IPFS

-#### content - Json
+  - **content - JSON**

       We are going to try to find the following keys:

        1. `metadata`

       If we can find it we are going to show that as the evidence text

-#### content - String
+  - **content - String**

       Show the content as the evidence text

 ### data - Plain String

   Show the data as the evidence text